Horse Pasture Management

 The best way to keep pastures healthy and providing good quality nutrition is to prevent overstocking and when needed, rotate horses off pasture for six weeks to allow for adequate re-growth before re-introducing horses.
-In general, pastures that are stocked with more than 1 horse for every two acres will not be able to withstand grazing for much more than a couple weeks, especially during the dry summer season.
+In general, pastures that are stocked with more than 1 horse for every two acres will not be able to withstand grazing for much more than a couple of weeks, especially during the dry summer season.
 Furthermore, if overstocked pastures become badly overgrazed, it is much more difficult and expensive to rehabilitate them with seeding and fertilizing.
 This type of pasture also tends to grow a variety of weeds and noxious plants.
 Hungry horses will eat whatever is available to them and this can be a problem if they ingest plants that are poisonous.

 The best way to prevent overgrazing is rotation.
 If you have the pasture space available, it is best to divide the pasture into several paddocks and graze the horses in each paddock until they have eaten it down to about two inches, then relocate them to the next paddock and continue doing this as needed.
 This can easily be done with electric portable fencing.
-Each paddock should get a rest of about 4-6 weeks depending on the weather conditions or until re-growth is 4 to 6 inches high.
+Each paddock should get about 4-6 weeks depending on the weather conditions or until re-growth is 4 to 6 inches high.
 Spring and fall is the time when every pasture should be reseeded and fertilized based on the results of a soil test.
-Doing this twice yearly ensures the best possible growth and health of the pasture.
+Doing this twice-yearly ensures the best possible growth and health of the pasture.

 In a situation where you have limited pasture space and cannot rotate horses into another pasture, a sacrifice area might need to be established so your horse is still allowed turnout but without compromising pasture quality.
 For example, a dirt paddock where hay can be supplemented during turnout would work for giving your horse time outside of the stall while the pasture rests.
-If you do not have a sacrifice paddock available one can be made with temporary fencing, such as round pen panel or electrical portable fencing.
+If you do not have a sacrifice paddock available one can be made with temporary fencings, such as round pen panel or electrical portable fencing.